Find schools that offer these popular programs

 Source: *U.S. Bureau of Labor Statistics

 The echocardiographer's minimum requirements are a high school diploma or the equivalent.
 Associate's, bachelor's and certificate programs are also available for echocardiographers, which include coursework in invasive and noninvasive cardiovascular technology procedures.
 A license isn't required in all states, though one is highly recommended.
 There are continuing medical education requirements once an echocardiography technician gets a job.

 In addition to being technologically-savvy, echocardiographers should possess good interpersonal skills, since the job involves plenty of interaction with patients.
 Echocardiographers should also be detail oriented and have good physical stamina.

 Career and Economic Outlook

-Cardiovascular technologists and technicians had a median annual salary of $54,880, as determined by the U.S. Bureau of Labor Statistics in a 2015 survey.
-A much faster than average employment growth of 22% was predicted by the BLS from 2014-2024.
+Cardiovascular technologists and technicians had a median annual salary of $55,270, as determined by the U.S. Bureau of Labor Statistics in a 2017 survey.
+A faster than average employment growth of 10% was predicted by the BLS from 2016-2026.
 Since the American Society of Echocardiography website asserts that regulation in the field will happen, echo tech should get ahead by registering with or being certified by the Cardiovascular Credentialing International or the American Registry of Diagnostic Medical Sonography.

 Alternate Career Options